Q24/oauth-client-angular/README.md

 }
 ```

-## Publishing
+## Pull Requests

-Publishing is done via CI with a gitflow action: https://github.com/Q24/oauth-client-angular/actions
+You're welcome to open pull-requests on the repo.

 ## Debug mode
-If you want verbose logging from this package, you can set `config.debug` to `true` in your configuration.
+If you want verbose logging from this package, you can set `debug` property in your config to `true`.

-Another option to enable verbose logging is to set a LocalStorage variable `oauth_client_debug` with any value.
+Alternative option to enable verbose logging is to set a LocalStorage variable `oauth_client_debug` with any value.